 CPF At the beginning of the performance period, management sets certain corporate financial targets in alignment with the Board-approved AOP.
 The HRCC approves such targets once finalized, and the Corporation's results relative to the approved targets are measured to determine the CPF at the end of the performance period.
 The CPF can vary from 0% to 200%, depending on the level of achievement of the corporate financial targets, subject to the following two parameters (the "CTI Parameters"): (1) a separate minimum corporate profitability requirement must be achieved for the CPF to exceed zero; and (2) target non-IFRS operating margin must be achieved for any other measures under the CPF to pay above target.
-The CTI Parameters are set in addition to the achievement of CPF corporate financial targets in order to ensure challenging goals are reflective of our current business environment and that CTI aligns with our pay for performance philosophy.
+The CTI Parameters are set in addition to the achievement of CPF corporate financial targets in order to ensure challenging goals are reflective of our current business environment and that CTI aligns with our pay-for-performance philosophy.
 The CPF must be greater than zero for an executive to receive any CTI payment.
 IPF Individual contribution is recognized through the IPF component of the CTI.
-At the beginning of the performance period, eligible employees, including the NEOs, set individual specific goals and objectives to be achieved in the year which include both quantitative and qualitative objectives.
+At the beginning of the performance period, eligible employees, including the NEOs, set individual specific goals and objectives to be achieved during the year which include both quantitative and qualitative objectives.
 NEOs also review their goals and objectives with the CEO in order to align the goals and objectives of the executive leadership team, and once finalized are approved by the CEO.
-The goals and criteria may include, for example, individual performance relative to segment or company business results, ESG metrics, teamwork, leadership, execution of responsibilities and key accomplishments.
+The goals and criteria include, for example, individual performance relative to segment or company business results, ESG metrics, teamwork, leadership, execution of responsibilities and key accomplishments.
 At the end of the year, an NEO's IPF is determined through the annual performance review process which is based on an evaluation of the NEO's performance measured against the NEO's specific goals and criteria and is approved by the HRCC as recommended by the CEO.
+The CEO's IPF is determined by the HRCC based on the Board's assessment of the CEO's performance measured against the CEO's specific goals.
 The IPF can increase an NEO's CTI award by a factor of up to 1.5x, subject to an overall CTI award cap of two times the Target Award, or reduce an NEO's CTI award to zero depending on individual performance.
 An IPF of less than 1.0 will result in a reduction of the CTI award payment otherwise payable, and an IPF of zero will result in no CTI Payment.
 Target Incentive The Target Incentive is a percentage of a NEO's base salary and is determined based on competitive market data.
 Target Award The Target Award is a NEO's Target Incentive multiplied by their base salary.
 Maximum Award Although the combination of a CPF of 200% and an IPF of 1.5x may mathematically result in an amount in excess of two times the Target Award, all CTI awards are capped at two times the Target Award.